BLOG

 We hope that these main differences were helpful and you are no longer confused about what document to use to be considered for your new job.
 However, both a resume and a CV can be very tough to write.
 So, we started a career blog with resume writing tips (link at the top of the page).
 In our blog, you'll find 100+ free articles about how to compose a strong resume, avoid grammatical errors, and get shortlisted.

-As far as you can see, there’s a plenty of differences between the resume/CV writing in the United States and most Western European countries.
-And, if you want to succeed in getting a job overseas, you need to take into account the specifics of resume writing in the country given.
-Using the above tips, you can effectively create a free resume online and be one step ahead of the midst of other candidates!
+As far as you can see, there's a plenty of differences between the resume/CV writing in the United States and most Western European countries.
+If you want to succeed in getting a job overseas, you need to take into account the specifics of resume writing in the country given.

 Moreover, you might need a compelling cover letter to get your foot to the door.
 Here you can find free sample cover letters you can consult when creating your own one.